-We are proud of our extremely simple selling fee structure; there are no hidden fees and no complicated calculations for you to work out, many other auctioneers advertise their fees as a commission plus VAT, and then might also charge unsold fees / insurance fees / photography fees - all these hidden charges will mean you end up with less money whilst making it look like it will be cheaper!
+Most other auctioneers advertise their fees as a commission plus VAT, and then might also charge unsold fees / insurance fees / photography fees - all these hidden charges will mean you end up with less money whilst making it look like it will be cheaper!

-Deducting 20% from the final hammer should be within everyone's capabilities and with efficient sale advice before and after each auction you can quickly see how each item has done!
+By deducting a simple percentage from the final hammer price, together with our efficient sale advice before and after each auction, you can quickly see how each item has done!

-We firmly believe that we offer excellent value in selling your items - we are cheaper than many of our local competitors whilst, in the opinion of many of our past customers, offering a "better service and achieving better prices; we are proud to have 20 years worth of serving Stamford and the surrounding counties in selling at auction and look forward to the next 20 years!
+We firmly believe that we offer excellent value in selling your items - we are cheaper than many of our local competitors whilst, in the opinion of many of our past customers, offering a "better service and achieving better prices"; we are proud to have served Stamford and the surrounding counties for over 20 years in selling at auction and look forward to the next 20 years!

 How will my item be catalogued?

-LIVE Online Bidding: We use two bidding platforms, the market leader www.the-saleroom.com, easyliveauction.com, and also through our own website batemans.com to reach as many potential bidders as possible to maximise the reach of each and every item we offer for sale.
+LIVE Online Bidding: We use three bidding platforms, the market leader the-saleroom.com, easyliveauction.com, and also through our own website batemans.com to reach as many potential bidders as possible to maximise the reach of each and every item we offer for sale.

-Online Catalogues: An online catalogue is available for each sale, viewable at least one week prior to the sale date.
-All lots are photographed and illustrated online, here on Batemans' own website www.batemans.com plus several other specialist auction sites including the-saleroom.com, easyliveauction.com, and ukauctioneers.com.
+Online Catalogues: An online catalogue is available for each sale, viewable from approximately one week prior to the sale date.
+All lots are photographed and illustrated online, here on Batemans' own website (batemans.com) plus several other specialist auction sites including the-saleroom.com, easyliveauction.com, and ukauctioneers.com.

 What about reserves?

 Subject to our Valuer's advice, you are able to set a reserve price on an item, this is the lowest hammer price at which we will sell your lot, any bids below this will not be accepted.
 Our Valuer will be happy to suggest if a reserve would be appropriate on your items.
-If you do want your items to have the very best chance of selling then tell the Valuer that you do not wish to set a reserve.
+If you want your items to have the very best chance of selling then tell the Valuer that you do not wish to set a reserve.
 The reserve, if any, will only apply to the first sale in which the item is entered.
-Generally we do not set a reserve for any item with a value of below £200.
+Generally we do not set a reserve for any item with an estimated value below £200.

 Which sale is my item entered into?

 We will send a Pre Sale advice letter to each Vendor 5 to 10 days prior to every sale with a list of each item that has been lotted for sale.
 We would like to use email if you are able to provide it, we will ask for this, but will post your Pre Sale advice letter if you would prefer.
-This letter is very important as we ask you to carefully check over each description, estimate and reserve (if appropriate), and contact us with any errors, which we will endeavour to correct prior to sale.
+This letter is very important as we ask you to carefully check over each description, estimate and reserve (if applicable), and contact us if you see any errors, which we will endeavour to correct prior to sale.

 What happens to unsold Lots?